sherryxzhao/rome/ICE_SETUP.md

 ## Notes

-Try running the code in Jupyter and estimate the total running time.
+1. Try running the code in Jupyter and estimate the total running time.
 For a 3hr test run last night, 821/1000 examples are finished.
 Thus in this version of helloexample.sbatch I changed the running time to 4hrs

+2. How to use A100: Change the GPU specification in sbatch file into `#SBATCH -N1 --gres=gpu:1 -C A100-40GB`